-As well as a bedroom each for residents (some have an en-suite), each bungalow includes 2 bathrooms, 2 shower rooms, a communal kitchen, lounge, dining room, utility room and an outside area/garden.
+As well as a bedroom each for residents (some have an ensuite), each bungalow includes 2 bathrooms, 2 shower rooms, a communal kitchen, lounge, dining room, utility room and an outside area/garden.
 As a result, each bungalow has a real sense of community alongside promoting individual personalities and interests.
 Residents are supported by staff to develop skills to maximise their independence in all areas of life.
-Each resident's skills development programme is tailored in line with their needs and aspirations.

 Each bungalow hosts regular house meetings to discuss different activities and celebrations they can host both at the bungalow and in the community, by utilising our fleet of specially adapted vehicles.
 Residents have ownership over their home and often decide together if they would like to purchase or fundraise for a new piece of furniture or ornament for everyone to enjoy!

-Every bungalow will go on regular day trips and nights out, with support from staff.
-This includes anything from shopping, bowling and seaside trips, to spa days, concerts and nights at the Unique event at Bacchus nightclub.
+Every bungalow can go on day trips and nights out, with support from staff.
+This includes anything from shopping, bowling and seaside trips, to spa days, concerts and nights at the local nightclub.
 It is also an aim that every bungalow go on holiday once a year, using a combination of own funds and fundraising efforts.
 The destination?
 Residents decide as a group where they would like to go, whether that be within the UK or further afield.
 Residents have previously been on trips to Spain and Disneyland Paris.

 Residents are encouraged to make their room their own when they move to St Elizabeth's to ease the transition.
 Perhaps a new wall colour will help to settle in, or maybe a new piece of furniture or a poster of your favourite person?
 Or maybe a room full of photos of family and friends.
 Bungalow staff will support residents to settle in and help them make their room as comfortable as possible.

-Family and friends can visit at any time (within sociable hours!), and regularly call and Facetime loved ones on their mobile or iPad (if they have one).
+Family and friends can visit at any time (within sociable hours!), and regularly call and/or video call loved ones.
 There are communal bungalow telephones available at any time during the day or evening.
 During the year, residents are supported by staff to send birthday cards and presents, go Christmas shopping if they wish or attend any family events they have coming up.
 Don't forget to take lots of pictures so you can show your housemates when you get back!